-Zone Minimum net site area Residential Suburban Zone (except as provided for below) 400m2 Residential Suburban Density Transition Zone (except as provided for below) 300m2 Allotments for comprehensive developments provided through the Enhanced development mechanism (Chapter 14, Rule 14.11), or the Community housing redevelopment mechanism (Chapter 14, Rule 14.12) No minimum Allotments for residential units which have been converted into two residential units in compliance with or the subject of land-use consent under Chapter 14 No minimum Allotments for a residential unit where a family flat has been converted into a separate residential unit in compliance with or the subject of land-use consent under Chapter 14 No minimum Allotments for each residential unit where two residential units replace a single residential unit in compliance with or the subject of land-use consent under Chapter 14 No minimum Allotments for a residential unit where an elderly person's housing unit has been converted to a separate residential unit that may be occupied by any person(s) in compliance with Chapter 14 No minimum Allotments for a residential unit which is an older person's housing unit or is part of a multi-unit residential complex, -retirement village, or a social housing complex, within the Residential Suburban or Residential Suburban Density Transition Zones No minimum Residential Medium Density Zone and Residential New Neighbourhood Zone No minimum Industrial General, Industrial Heavy, Industrial Park, Commercial Office, Commercial Core, Commercial Local, Commercial Banks Peninsula, Commercial Mixed use and Commercial Retail Park Zones No minimum
+Zone Minimum net site area a.
+Residential Suburban Zone (except as provided for below) 400m 2 b.
+Residential Suburban Density Transition Zone (except as provided for below) 300m2 C. Allotments for comprehensive developments provided through the Enhanced development mechanism (Chapter 14, Rule 14.13), or the Community housing redevelopment mechanism (Chapter 14, Rule 14.14) No minimum d.
+Allotments for residential units which have been converted into two residential units in compliance with or the subject of land-use consent under Chapter 14 No minimum e.
+Allotments for a residential unit where a family flat has been converted into a separate residential unit in compliance with or the subject of land-use consent under Chapter 14 No minimum f.
+Allotments for each residential unit where two residential units replace a single residential unit in compliance with or the subject of land-use consent under Chapter 14 No minimum g.
+Allotments for a residential unit where an elderly person's housing unit has been converted to a separate residential unit that may be occupied by any person(s) in compliance with Chapter 14 No minimum h.
+Allotments for a residential unit which is an older person's housing unit or is part of a multi-unit residential complex, retirement village , or a social housing complex , within the Residential Suburban or Residential Suburban Density Transition Zones No minimum i.
+Residential Medium Density Zone and Residential New Neighbourhood Zone No minimum j.
+Industrial General, Industrial Heavy, Industrial Park, Commercial Office, Commercial Core, Commercial Local, Commercial Banks Peninsula, Commercial Mixed use and Commercial Retail Park Zones No minimum k.
+Specific Purpose (Airport) Zone No minimum I. Specific Purpose (Wigram) Zone No minimum m.

-Zone Minimum net site area

-Specific Purpose (Airport) Zone No minimum

-Specific Purpose (Wigram) Zone No minimum

 Any zone within the Central City No minimum

-8.3.3.3 Access
+8.6.3 Access

 - a.
-All sites shall have access which is able to allow vehicles to pass to and from a formed road, and such access shall be in accordance with Appendix 8.6.2 to this chapter and the standards set out in Chapter 7. - b.
+All sites shall have access which is able to allow vehicles to pass to and from a formed road, and such access shall be in accordance with Appendix 8.10.2 to this chapter and the standards set out in Chapter 7. - b.
 Access shall not be to a state highway, limited access road or across a rail line.

-8.3.3.4 Roads
+8.6.4 Roads